tjdaley/payment_redirect/README.md

 Authenticates an administrative user and let's the user CRUD client records including payment due amount and date.
 Authentication is performed through Microsoft's identity provider service API.

+### /crm

+A client relationship management view of the database, with RingCentral integration for SMS messaging and phone calls and Amazon SES integration for bulk email.

 ### /pay